varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

+	       ..
+TODO for the author: mention that purge purges a whole list of variances.

    The PURGE example above is fairly complete and deals with a non-standard method.
 Using ``purge;`` will remove all ``Vary:``-variants of the object, unlike the older method of using ``obj.ttl = 0s;`` which had to